Dre Campbell Farm

 Unless someone amends it, garden soil is a no-no for containers.
 It may clog, hold too much moisture, and/or bring in weed seeds, diseases, and pests.

 Many garden centers sell a range of fertilizers, especially for containers.
-A liquid fish and seaweed emulsion applied fortnightly can boost poor-quality soil.
+A liquid fish-and-seaweed fertilizer applied every two weeks can help keep container plants healthy.

 Drainage